kullanici0606/cmdtools/README.md

-Some Unix tool reimplementations in Go
+Some Unix tools reimplementations in Go

 ```
 Usage: